 Following sections describe in detail installation of antennas, mounting kits and/or flexible waveguides, so the antenna is ready for mounting RAy unit to it.
 Choose below a chapter relevant for your antenna supplier and installation manual according to antenna type and size.

-Each antenna allows RAy unit to be mounted on it with horizontal or vertical RX polarization.
+Each antenna allows RAy unit to be mounted on it with horizontal or vertical polarization.
 This is discussed in detail in Section 4.3, “RAy unit mounting”.